karkman/physalia_metagenomics/Day1/README.md

 git pull
 ```

+This physalia_metagenomics folder within your home directory is where everything will be run (aka working directory).
+So remember, **everytime you connnect to the server**, you have to `cd physalia_metagenomics`\.
+Every once in a while, also run `git pull` to get the newest version of this repository.

 ### Getting the raw data
-Now let's make a folder for the raw data:
+Now let's make a folder for the raw data (remember to `cd` to the physalia_metagenomics folder first if you are not yet inside it):

 ```bash
 mkdir RAWDATA
 ```

-To save disk space (and because copying large files takes time), the raw data will be stored only in one place (`/home/ubuntu/Share/RAWDATA`).
+To save disk space (and because copying large files takes time), the raw data will be stored in a shared folder.
+The path to this shared folder is `/home/ubuntu/Share/RAWDATA`\.
-We will then create softlinks to these files inside your working directory:
+To make things more smooth, we will create softlinks to these files inside your working directory:

 ```bash
 ln -s /home/ubuntu/Share/RAWDATA/* RAWDATA